130 years in coastal traffic

-The new coastal route became a success, and more ships were needed.
-Several shipping companies got involved, and at one stage, there were four different shipping companies sailing the route.
-Over the years, the coastal route was extended, and from 1908 it ran the entire stretch between Bergen and Kirkenes.
+The new coastal express route was a success, and more ships were needed.
+Several shipping companies got involved; at one stage the task of operating the coastal route was shared by six different shipping companies.

 Maritime roots